csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-167.md

 [[Rez]] also sends:
 * [[Zmaj]] - MANDATORY sibling night on the town tomorrow!!
 Don't be a grump.
 Bring [[Zalvaris]] — he needs it. [[Eirian|E]] knows where.
+	* We’ll see.
+There’s still plenty of work to do, but if things go well I can stop by.
 * [[Zalvaris]] - MANDATORY sibling night on the town tomorrow!!
 Force [[Zmaj]] to come.
 We'll wipe the rest of them from existence afterwards.
+	* That sounds perfect, [[Rez]].
+A night out with the coppers is exactly what I need right now.
 * [[Vask]] - MANDATORY sibling night on the town tomorrow!!
 You gotta meet this weird little guy [[Eirian]]'s messing around with.
 He's working for Aunt [[Gemma]]!
+	* WAIT REALLY?!?
+I WANNA ASK HIM LOTS OF QUESTIONS.
+I’m in.